edielam/Bioinformatics-Pipeline-Scripts/Notes and Instructions/BSQR and Variant Calling.md

 - `recalibrated.bam`: BAM file after Base Quality Score Recalibration.
 - `output.vcf`: Variant Calling Format (VCF) file containing the called variants.

-## Additional Steps

-You can include additional steps for variant filtering and annotation after variant calling by modifying the script accordingly.
-Refer to the GATK4 documentation or other tools for further analysis and annotation of the VCF file.